If you are new to Phoenix, and want to understand the how-to's of Phoenix deployment, this guide will help you get started.

 - Multiple groups of virtual machines such that each group shares a backup schedule

-The configuration of virtual machine for backup is a simple, two-steps process.
+The configuration of a virtual machine for backup is a simple, two-steps process.
 Open the Configure VM for Backup wizard and follow the prompts.

 - Select an existing server group or create a new server group.

 The backup policy assigned to the server group is selected for the backup.

 - Select the backup proxy pool.

 This step is required only if you want to use CloudCache for your environment.

 CloudCache temporarily stores backup data before it syncs the data with Phoenix Cloud.
 You need to install CloudCache on a Windows server in your own environment.